 How will my battery be used?

-Most of the time: Your battery operates normally in self-consumption mode—storing excess solar during the day and powering your home at night.
+Most of the time, nothing changes.
+Your battery stores excess solar during the day and powers your home at night, same as always.

-Before severe weather: We use your battery's storm watch features to charge it before storms, sometimes earlier than default settings to maximize solar capture.
-However, we cannot guarantee full charge during outages—grid events may require using stored energy.
+Before severe weather, your battery's storm watch features are used to charge it before storms hit, sometimes earlier than default settings to capture more solar.
+That said, full charge during outages can't be guaranteed, since a grid event may have used stored energy beforehand.

 What are the requirements?

-- • Active Meter Battery plan with account in good standing
+- • Active Meter Battery plan with your account in good standing

-- • Compatible battery (Tesla, Enphase, or SolarEdge) properly installed and maintained
+- • Compatible battery (Tesla or SolarEdge) properly installed and maintained

 - • Active WiFi or ethernet connection to your battery